gregorias/rummikubsolver/README.md

 Rummikub Solver has 2 UIs available: CLI and GUI.
 GUI is turned on by default and uses threepenny-gui to run a web interface.
 Visit `127.0.0.1:8080` to use the GUI.

+You can run Rummikub Solver after installation by executing `rummikubsolver`.

 Both interfaces use special syntax for add or removing tiles from the table or the rack.
 For example: